jangorecki/big.data.table/README.md

 # Notes

-Interesting finding by Szilard Pafka why you may not even need big.data.table package in future: [Big RAM is eating big data – Size of datasets used for analytics](http://datascience.la/big-ram-is-eating-big-data-size-of-datasets-used-for-analytics/)
+Interesting finding by Szilard Pafka why you may not even need big.data.table package in future [Big RAM is eating big data – Size of datasets used for analytics](http://datascience.la/big-ram-is-eating-big-data-size-of-datasets-used-for-analytics/).